-Semiahmoo Speech Services is a full service speech-language therapy clinic.
+Semiahmoo Speech Services is a full service speech-language therapy clinic with locations in Surrey, B.C. and Vancouver, B.C.
 Services are available for clients from birth.
 A team of Speech-Language Pathologists provide assessment and intervention to the clients at Semiahmoo Speech Services.
 Each Speech-Language Pathologist is registered through the provincial association, British Columbia Association of Speech-Language Pathologists and Audiologists (BCASLPA) and the national association, Speech-Language and Audiology Canada (SAC) and the College of Speech and Hearing Health Professionals of BC (CSHHPBC).
 All Speech-Language Pathologists hold Master degree levels of education.

 Additional expertise is available in: